 Move the Before / After slider to see how the Marshall Point Lighthouse looks to the camera with and without a circular polarizing filter.

-Strong neutral density filters are also fun toys to have when photographing around the ocean.
-Neutral density filters are like sunglasses for your camera and they are really useful when you want to shoot at slow shutter speeds under broad daylight conditions.
-Neutral density filters allow us to create the milky water effect from the motion of the waves around the shoreline even during bright daylight hours.
+Neutral density (ND) filters are also fun things to have in your camera bag when you are photographing around the ocean.
+Neutral density filters are like sunglasses for your camera.
+These light-blocking filters are useful when you want to shoot at slow shutter speeds to create that milky water effect using the motion of the waves during bright daylight hours.

 Cable Release / Intervalometer / Remote Trigger

 Cable releases, or remote triggering tools, are definitely not essential items for this workshop.
 Although these tools are not necessary, they can be quite helpful when you are shooting long-exposures and for images at twilight.
 Simple inexpensive wired cable releases are perfect for long-exposure photography.
 Intervalometer functionality is only necessary for time-lapse shooting or other advanced applications.

 I plan on demonstrating some basic image processing skills with Adobe Photoshop Lightroom Classic each day but the focus of this workshop is on shooting rather than complex image processing software tricks.
 You are welcome to bring your own laptop to class but a laptop is not required.
 Tablets, like the Apple iPad Pro, are also welcome in our classroom too but again this kind of equipment is neither expected nor required.